edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 # Quickstart

-In this guide, you will install Marblerun into your Kubernetes cluster and deploy a sample confidential application to demonstrate the capabilities of Marblerun.
+In this guide, you will install MarbleRun into your Kubernetes cluster and deploy a sample confidential application to demonstrate the capabilities of MarbleRun.

-Installing Marblerun is easy.
+Installing MarbleRun is easy.
 First, you will install the CLI (command-line interface) onto your local machine.
 Using this CLI, you’ll then install the control plane onto your Kubernetes cluster.
 Finally, you will add your own services and set up a corresponding manifest.

-!> A working SGX DCAP environment is required for Marblerun to work.
+!> A working SGX DCAP environment is required for MarbleRun to work.
 For the ease of exploring and testing we provide a simulation mode with `--simulation` that runs without SGX hardware.
-In this quickstart, we deploy Marblerun in simulation mode.
+In this quickstart, we deploy MarbleRun in simulation mode.
 Be aware that this is not meant for production and runs without real SGX enclaves.

 ## Step 0: Setup